 This section allows you to define attributes that relate to the channel.
 For a blog channel this might be something like blog description, author, or image.
-Channel attributes aren't as common as item attributes; so, don't worry if you have a hard time coming up with any.
+Channel attributes aren't as common as item attributes; so don't worry if you have a hard time coming up with any.

 Item attributes apply to each content item that is added to the channel.
-Most content items get a date (depending on the Date Range Type discussed above) and a content field.
+Each content item does get a date (either a single or date range depending on the Date Range Type discussed above) and a content field.
 Any other bit of information you want to track for the content item will need an attribute to store it.
 For example, the website ads channel has the following item attributes: